-

 2 teaspoons chopped fresh thyme

-1 fresh flat-leaf parsley sprig, leaves only
+1 fresh flat-leaf parsley sprig (leaves only)

 1 oz (25 grams) butter, plus extra for greasing